ibexa/documentation-developer/docs/api/public_php_api.md

 }
 ```

-You can iterate over the [Relation](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Relation.html) objects array you got from `loadRelations()`, and use these Value Objects to get data about your relations.
+You can iterate over the [Relation](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Relation.html) objects array you got from `loadRelations()`, and use these value objects to get data about your relations.
 It has two main properties: `destinationContentInfo`, and `sourceContentInfo`.
 They also hold the relation type (embed, common, etc.), and the optional Field this relations is made with.

 #### ContentInfo properties

-You can of course get your Content item's metadata by using the Value Object's properties.
+You can of course get your Content item's metadata by using the value object's properties.

 **Primitive object metadata**